Game Preview: Iowa Wild vs. Tucson Roadrunners

 TEAM NOTES

-SCORING IN THE SECOND: Iowa has scored its first goal in the second period in three consecutive games...
-The Wild have scored their first goal in the second period or later in eight of the last 10 games...
-11 of Iowa's 43 games have entered the first intermission scoreless
+WEEKEND SWEEPS: Iowa is seeking its second weekend sweep of the season...
+The Wild previously swept the Colorado Eagles on the road on Dec.
+1-2...
+Tucson has been swept just once this season (Oct.
+27-28 vs. Bakersfield) and has lost back-to-back games in regulation just one other time

-SHOT COUNT: Saturday's contest marked the second time this season the Wild won a game in which the team posted 34 or more shots...
-Iowa had previously gone 1-3-0-1 when shooting 34 or more times
+THROUGH 40: Iowa held Tucson scoreless for the first 58:09 of Friday's contest...
+The Wild are 7-0-0-0 when shutting their opponent out for the first 40 minutes of play

-SPECIAL TEAMS STATS: Iowa's power play converted last Saturday for the first time in five games...
-The Wild scored an even-strength, power-play, and shorthanded goal in the win
+SCORING IN THE SECOND: Iowa has scored its first goal in the second period in four consecutive games...
+The Wild have scored their first goal in the second period or later in nine of the last 11 games...
+12 of Iowa's 44 games have entered the first intermission scoreless

 SEASON SERIES